Danilo S. Jamora

 - Fax: 733-1780

 The Official Gazette is the official journal of the Republic of the Philippines.

-This website is updated regularly with speeches, reports, statements, press releases, and documents from the Office of the President and other departments of the Philippine government.
+This website, the national government portal, is updated regularly with speeches, reports, statements, press releases, and documents from the Office of the President and other departments of the Philippine government.